Computer Science Program

 - Contribute productively in a computer science discipline and be progressing towards their career goals.

 - Communicate effectively and interact with clients and diverse team members during all phases of system development life cycle.

 - Compare favorably in their knowledge of computer science with baccalaureate graduates from accredited programs at other universities.

-- Be engaged in improving their knowledge and skills in technical areas, enhancing their ethical sensibilities and broadening their global perspective of the field of computer science.
+- Be career-long engaged in improving their knowledge and skills in technical areas, enhancing their ethical sensibilities and broadening their global perspective of the field of computer science.

 - Serve effectively in professional or other community organizations.

 Based on the educational objectives, the BS CS degree program has been structured to ensure that all students at the time of their graduation will meet the following outcomes.
 All graduates:

 - An ability to apply knowledge of computing and mathematics appropriate to the discipline.